RFC 9470 OAuth 2.0 Step Up Authentication Challenge Protocol

 headers HTTP Msg Sig 2.3 The HTTP headers to be included in processing the signature.

-acrValues Step-up Auth 2.3 The list of Authentication Context Class Reference values one of which the user authentication performed during the course of issuing the access token must satisfy.
+acrValues Step Up Auth 2.3 The list of Authentication Context Class Reference values one of which the user authentication performed during the course of issuing the access token must satisfy.

-maxAge Step-up Auth 2.3 The maximum authentication age which is the maximum allowable elapsed time since the user authentication was performed during the course of issuing the access token.
+maxAge Step Up Auth 2.3 The maximum authentication age which is the maximum allowable elapsed time since the user authentication was performed during the course of issuing the access token.

 Request parameters except token are related to access token validation.
 Ones to pay attention to here are the acrValues request parameter and the maxAge request parameter.